F4CBR/Bug-Bounty/README.md

-# Bug-Bounty
-All in One tools for Bug Bounty on Parrot OS
+# All in One tools for Bug Bounty on Parrot OS

-## Penginstallan tools Bug Bounty meliputi Subfinder, Httpx, Nuclei, Paramspider, Dalfox, Kxss.
+Penginstallan tools Bug Bounty meliputi Subfinder, Httpx, Nuclei, Paramspider, Dalfox, Kxss.

 ### Cara menjalankan:
 ```bash